-In a world where we no longer have gladiator games but films and video games that so glamorize violence and death - something that our fallen nature seems to desire - may we be inspired to further establish here at St. Peter's and in our homes communities where faithfulness does spring up from the ground and righteousness looks down from heaven.
+In a world where we no longer have gladiator games but other media that so glamorize violence and death - something that our fallen nature seems to desire - may we be inspired to further establish here at St. Peter's and in our homes and communities a kind of faithfulness that does spring up from the ground and the righteousness that does look down from heaven.